 Tips for Making Your Baths More Vagina-Friendly

-Use a few drops of essential oils in warm water rather than using a bath bomb.
-You may replace bathtime bombs with a few drops of essential oils.
-Try stress-relieving lavender, muscle-soothing lemongrass, sandalwood to boost your mood, or eucalyptus to help you breathe a little easier.
+Use a few drops of essential oils in warm water rather than a bath bomb.
+Try stress-relieving lavender, muscle-soothing lemongrass, mood-boosting sandalwood, or eucalyptus to help you breathe a little easier.

 Do a skin test first: Rub the product against the crook of your elbow and wait to see if there is a skin reaction.
 If nothing happens after 48 hours, you can carry on and enjoy the bath bomb in your bath.